 - Eliminates Loss, Tampering or Pilfering of Cheques: When the cheque is transmitted in electronic form instead of physical form, the chances of it being misplaced, forged or stolen eliminates.

-Everything which is done manually involves a high expenditure of resources on clerical work and stationary.
+Everything which is done manually involves a high expenditure of resources on clerical work and stationery.
 CTS has reduced the burden of banks in the following ways:

 - Reduces Cost: The physical transfer of the paper instruments from one place to another involves specific cost which has been eliminated by the use of CTS.

-- Enhances Banks’ Liquidity Management: By implementing grid CTS where the cheques from the different banks are sorted by the Clearing House of a particular grid such as grid, CTS Chennai system clears the cheques of Mysore and Puducherry to save cost and manage the liquidity in operations.
+- Enhances Banks’ Liquidity Management: By implementing grid CTS where the cheques from the different banks are sorted by the Clearing House of a particular grid.
+Such as CTS Chennai system, which clears the cheques of Mysore and Puducherry to save cost and manage the liquidity in operations.